-While the best-known whiskeys in the world may be Scotland’s namesake scotch and Kentucky’s bourbon, great whiskeys are made all around the world, including the following newcomers, which all rolled out within the past year.
+While the most known whiskeys in the world may be Scotland’s namesake scotch and Kentucky’s bourbon, great whiskeys are made all around the world, including the following newcomers, which all rolled out within the past year.

 While what’s in the glass is worthwhile on its own, what makes some of the newest bottlings so compelling are the stories they have to tell.
 Some conjure a picture of historical events.
 Consider, for example, Canadian Club’s The Dock Man, intended to celebrate the dockside whiskey-runners of the Prohibition era, or Forty Creek’s Victory, a toffee-forward sipper blended to commemorate the 205th anniversary of the Engagement at the Forty, a War of 1812 battle fought close to the distillery.